Hem1700/Hem1700/README.md

 # About Me:
-I'm currently a Cybersecurity Master's Student at RIT
+I'm Privacy Engineer at Amazon

 ## 🌐 Socials: